Playing the Didgeridoo

 How can you learn to play the didgeridoo?

-Elise Peeples has been playing the didgeridoo for several years now and is now offering one-on-one sessions and classes to teach the skills to others.
+Elise Peeples has been playing the didgeridoo for years and offers one-on-one sessions and classes to teach the skills to others.

 Links Westerners to indigenous cultures